Grouping is probably one of the first tools that you’d learn in a graphic design class because it’s important to keep your work organized.

 You create the graphic icon and the text part separately, right?
 But eventually, when you’re done with both parts, you will combine them into a logo.
 For example, this is a classic logo made of font and icon.

-I created this logo with four objects: letter “i”, question mark icon, text “illustrator” and text “How”.
+I created this logo with four objects: the letter “i”, the question mark icon, the text “illustrator” and the text “How”.
 So I grouped the four objects to make it a complete logo.

 Why Should You Group Objects?